constantinadrian/Caterpillar_Montessori_MS_1/README.md

         - On the footer of the website the user can find information on how to contact the Montessori, find us on social media or redirect them to other page sections.

-        - Finaly 404 Page - was added in case users direct to a page that does not exist.
-This was one of the critiria
+        - Finally 404 Page - was added in case users direct to a page that does not exist.
+This was one of the criteria

       - ##### Future Features to Implement: